Today’s Bible Reading: ACTS 24:1-26:32

 Here is great encouragement to us.
 Agrippa knew more than enough information about Jesus to put his faith and trust in Him, but he didn’t.
 Paul shared the gospel passionately and persuasively with him, but Agrippa didn’t believe.
 We can be encouraged that God is the one who draws people to Himself.
 The person that we share with may be well informed about Jesus and know the gospel but doesn’t receive Jesus.
 We can share like Paul, but they may still not come to Jesus.
 We shouldn’t be discouraged by this knowing that God is the author and perfect of our salvation and theirs.
 We are just to be like Paul, sharing the gospel in the power of the Holy Spirit and leaving the results to God.
 It wasn’t Paul’s passion, his pervasive ability, or his presentation, but God’s power that brought people to Jesus.
 So like Paul, we should simply share Jesus and trust God to save them.

 Today thank the Lord that He saved you.
 Praise God for the example of Paul who continues to share and trust the Lord to save them.
-Pray that the Lord Help you not be discouraged by those who don’t come to Christ.
+Pray that the Lord will help you not be discouraged by those who don’t come to Christ.
 Thank Him that all the event s of the life, death and resurrection of Jesus didn’t happen in a corner, but for all to see.